guybaryosef/advancedCompArch/gpu-sfft/README.md

 # Final Project

-Replicating the GPU-SFFT algorithm from the paper: GPU-SFFT- A  GPU based parallel algorithm for computing the Sparse Fast Fourier Transform(SFFT).
+Replicating the GPU-SFFT algorithm from the paper: *GPU-SFFT- A  GPU based parallel algorithm for computing the Sparse Fast Fourier Transform(SFFT)* using Nvidia's CUDA.

 ## How to Install

+### FFTW
 For the CPU implementation, we use a FFT library called FFTW.
 To install it, you need to execute:

 ```sh